-Chiefs Safety Justin Reid connects on PAT in Chiefs’ preseason opener
+Chiefs safety Justin Reid connects on PAT in Chiefs’ preseason opener

 KANSAS CITY, Mo. — The Kansas City Chiefs know who they can count on when they need an emergency kicker.

-In Saturday’s preseason action against the Chicago Bears, safety Justin Reid kicked the extra point and split the uprights to take the Chiefs into halftime leading 14-0 following a touchdown.
+In Saturday’s preseason action against the Chicago Bears, Reid kicked the extra point and split the uprights to take the Chiefs into halftime leading 14-0 following a touchdown.

+“I can check that off the list, it’s great feeling,” Reid said.

 Earlier this week, Reid connected on a 65-yard field goal as they were wrapping up a practice session.